Eschatologue/CM_wiki/docs/class/ranger/hunter.md

 ### Level 15: Superior Hunter's Defense

-When you take damage, you can take a Reaction to give yourself Resistance to that damage and any other damage of the same type until the end of the current turn.
+When you take damage, you can take a **:rsc-r: Reaction**{ .rsc } to give yourself Resistance to that damage and any other damage of the same type until the end of the current turn.

 --8<-- "includes/snippets/spells2/lv0-5.md"